 What is the Havard Institute for World Literature?

-Please take a moment to look at the Harvard IWL website and consider applying for the July 2021 session online: https://iwl.fas.harvard.edu/
+Please take a moment to look at the Harvard IWL website and consider applying for the July 2022 session online, once registration opens: https://iwl.fas.harvard.edu/

 In previous years, the UCSB students chosen for the program received full financial support, covering fees and expenses, from generous grants provided by the GCLR's partners at UCSB.